sungnga/jbook-cli-app/README.md

 - The unpkg.com site will automatically return the path (usually found in the index.js file of a module) of a given NPM module
 - In the unpkg-path-plugin.ts file, we overwrite the ESBuild's .onResolve() and .onLoad() functions
 - For now we're just going hard-code in the import module just to test that the ESBuild bundling works

+## DYNAMIC FETCHING & LOADING OF NPM MODULES

+### Dynamically fetching modules
+- If we try to fetch a file with a path besides index.js, then we make a request with axios to args.path(url).
+And this should give us back the contents of whatever file is at that url
+- Then we want to take the data we've fetched, the contents of that file, and return an object from onLoad().
+This object contains the contents that the ESBuild is trying to get of the file by accessing the file system.
+And we're providing it the contents here